Motivation & Willpower - Counselling London

 Our motivation makes us effective & productive in what we do, helps influence our identity.
 Utilising external motivational influences may enhance, yet can also inhibit our personal motivation.
 For some of us our source of motivation comes largely externally, e.g. money can be a motivator for some, as can competitiveness.
 Seeking, needing validation, approval, affirmation, reassurance, confirmation, permission, recognition, appreciation, praise, attention, adoration, admiration, adulation, acceptance from others can motivate us at one level, yet we may struggle to access these qualities in ourself.
 If we base our sense of worth externally, this may affect the quality of our motivation.
 Sometimes others can spur us on, motivate us, encourage us, which can make a big difference, yet ultimately it is ourselves who access our own internal motivation.
 Utilising our internal sources of motivation linked to our purpose may be important for us - maybe through being curious, capturing our own ideas, allowing them to flourish, building our own momentum.
 These can be most motivating, satisfying, because their source is from within us and not based on the will of others.
 Spending time, allowing our ideas to develop, imagining, visualising the end result & benefits, can be motivating factors.
 Believing in our ideas can help motivate us into action, as we follow them through by starting to do something.
 The therapy can explore our external, internal sources of motivation further.

 Accessing Motivation, Acting From Our Personal Will, Heart Without our personal will, we are immobilised.
 It is our very being and thinking things are important - making them important, that takes us to our motivation.
 Motivation - our inner drive through our primary feelings & emotions (see also Drive Towards Our Emotional Growth), can be seen as our fuel, powers our actions, and it is the result of our actions, which also create our life experience.
 Transforming any unhelpful blocks (e.g. envy of others), connecting to the source of "our want" - having a personal will (and being conscious of our shadow), our life force and basic "Yes" to life (see also Willpower - Finding, Having & Following Our "No" Or "Yes"), may be important for us so we put our hopes, intention, passions, aspirations, focus and love into action, doing what it takes to make things tangibly happen because of the decisions we have made.
 Distinguishing between what we think we wanted and what we actually want at a deeper level - our deepest desires may influence the impact & quality of our will (see also Intuition & Inner Knowing - Gut Feelings, Hunches, Instinct, Improvising) as may whether we motivate ourself through fear, anxiety or self-compassion.
-Choosing to act as opposed to having to act - aligning our will with our heart and certainly motivated by love, rather than fear, will also support us.
+Choosing to act as opposed to having to act - aligning our will with our heart and certainly motivated by love, rather than fear, may also support us, as may being with supportive others.
 Counselling & psychotherapy can explore this, alongside where our curiosity, ideas & understanding may be taking us, and how we want to get there, often through gradual change.
 (See also Life's Journey, Initiations - Connecting To Our Own Inner Journey, Direction & Creating Our Own Destiny)

 Our Drives From birth not only do we have an innate drive towards physical growth, so too do we have biological drives, drives towards emotional growth.